gravity182/homeserver/Installation.md

 ## Folder Structure

-Here's an overview of a folder structure that this chart dictates by default, but you're free to change the paths as you'd like.
-The necessary paths are already set in `values.template.yaml`:
+Here's an overview of a folder structure that this chart dictates by default, meaning these paths are set in `values.template.yaml` and these paths are mentioned in all the service-specific sections below, but you're free to change the paths as you'd like:
 ```text
 data
 ├── torrents